 Anna Carlsson-Hyslop was a Research Associate at the Sustainable Consumption Institute at The University of Manchester.
 Her main research interest in DEMAND was the history of energy demand in 20th century Britain.
 She has long-standing interests in the interaction between existing and new infrastructures and practices, and how this creates and interacts with landscapes (including townscapes) and places/spaces.
 Worked on Adapting infrastructure for a lower carbon society.

-Noel Cass is a Senior Research Associate in the Department of Organisation, Work & Technology at Lancaster University, with a background in researching different aspects of energy policy across several sectors: climate change policy in local authorities, ethical aspects of energy systems and energy vulnerability, public engagement with nuclear waste policy and renewable energy technologies, and the practice and policy implications of mobility and transport.
+Noel Cass is a Senior Research Associate the DEMAND Centre and previously in the Department of Organisation, Work & Technology at Lancaster University.
+He has a background in researching different aspects of energy policy across several sectors: climate change policy in local authorities, ethical aspects of energy systems and energy vulnerability, public engagement with nuclear waste policy and renewable energy technologies, and the practice and policy implications of mobility and transport.
 He is working on Negotiating needs and expectations in commercial buildings, looking at how the institutional practices of building design in offices create energy demand through transforming rules, norms, and cultures into built form and infrastructures.

 Mathieu Durand-Daubin is a researcher at EDF R&D, GRETS team.
 Past research has studied customer behaviour and perception in the automotive industry and energy sector, particularly customer loyalty, fuel poverty, smart metering services, and household energy consumption.
 More recently he has investigated the interdisciplinary approach to the role of consumers when designing energy consumption qualitative and quantitative models.
 Working on Trends and patterns in energy demand.